Who was Livia Drusilla? The true story behind DominaMay 6 | 4 min read

 Based on the true story of the murder of Rhys Jones, an 11-year-old boy, who was shot dead on his way home from football practice in Liverpool, Graham was cast as Detective Superintendent Dave Kelly, who investigated the case.
 He received a Royal Television Society award for his work on the show, which the judges called “Unquestionably brilliant, showing extraordinary range and skill”.

-Code 404 starts on NOW TV later this year.
+Code 404 is streaming on NOW TV.

 Our TV packages are flexible so you can swap them if you fancy a change.
 VIP, Big Entertainment and Entertainment packages include a NOW Entertainment Membership